yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/pay.md

 }
 ```

-If the payment failed, `code` is error code and `response` is a JSON containing error message as the form below,
+If the payment failed, `code` is error code and `response` is a JSON containing error message as the example below,

 ```javascript
 {